-Surveys within the Site Area of Duynefontein mostly confirmed the position of dolerite dykes, and of a fault zone previously postulated by Stettler et al. (1999), which occurs about 4.8 km NE of the site.
-The scarp identified by Dames and Moore (1976) correlates with the Melkbos Ridge Fault, and was shown to extend into the Site Area of Duynefontein.
+Surveys within the Site Area of Duynefontein mostly confirmed the position of dolerite dykes, and of a fault zone previously postulated by Stettler et al. (1999), which occurs about 4.8 km northeast of the site.
+The scarp identified by Dames and Moore (1976) correlates with the inferred Melkbos Ridge Fault, and was shown to extend into the Site Area of Duynefontein.
 It now appears that this feature continues to within 7.5 km of the site (De Beer, 2007b).
-The 'Melkbos Ridge Fault' and 'Table Bay Fault' are regarded as a NW striking family of faults.
+The inferred 'Melkbos Ridge Fault' and 'Table Bay Fault' may be part of a northwest striking family of faults.
+To date none of these structures could be demonstrated as being capable.

 Offshore features KM2 to KM5 were identified as faults by S. Horwood in his detailed structural interpretation of the multibeam and side-scan sonar data in the Site Area (Horwood and Smith, 2007).
-Most of these have been accepted to be real features, although feature KM2 (De Beer, 2007b) is defined purely on grounds of discrepancies in the trend of structures on both sides of NW striking elongated sediment covered area.
+Most of these have been accepted to be real features, although feature KM2 (De Beer, 2007b) is defined purely on grounds of discrepancies in the trend of structures on both sides of northwest striking elongated sediment covered area.